Academic theory and nostalgia studies

 Release Strategy

-Below is a slide show detailing the release strategy in full detail:
+Below is a slideshow detailing the release strategy in full detail:

 Case Study: Back in the Dayz

-Back in the Dayz podcast hosted by Stevo the Madman is an important case study for this project, considering the podcast relies entirely on the concept of memory, nostalgia, and reflections of collective culture.
+The Back in the Dayz podcast hosted by Stevo the Madman is an important case study for this project, considering the podcast relies entirely on the concept of memory, nostalgia, and reflections of collective culture.

 In the podcast description, it describes the episode as “a trip down memory lane”.
 Some annotated screenshots are provided below to give a better understanding of the literal form of the podcast.